The Great Smoky Mountains are rich in history and full of hidden gems.

 The area continued to grow, and eventually, a resort in Elkmont became the go-to spot for East Tennessee’s wealthy socialites.

 When the national park came along, Elkmont’s cottage owners were given lifetime leases that were converted to 20-year leases in 1952.
-The leases were renewed once in 1972, but renewal was denied in 1992.
+The leases were renewed once in 1972, but the renewal was denied in 1992.

 The buildings were scheduled to be torn down, but some were preserved.

 Today, remains of the buildings still can be seen along the Little River trail and the Jakes Creek trail.
+It’s an area that is also known as Elkmont ghost town.

 Just off the Little River trail, you will find another original piece of the Elkmont community: The “troll bridge”.